karchjd/lavaangui/CONTRIBUTING.md

 #### Before Starting

 1. Ensure there is an open issue that addresses the problem/feature you are working on.
 Thus, if there is not already an issue, please open an issue.
-2. Fork the repository and create your branch from the `dev` branch.
+2. Fork the repository and create your branch from the `main` branch.

 ### Building